CDTDigital/CDT-ADPQ-0117/README.md

  *	The process is iterative.

 #### Personas and Scenarios
-During the UCD process, we created multiple Personas representing the product users.
+During the UCD process, we created three [Personas](https://github.com/StanfieldSystems/CDT-ADPQ-0117/tree/master/documents/UCD_Personas.pptx) representing the product users.
 A persona is a user archetype used to help guide decisions about product features, navigation, interactions, and even visual design.

 We developed scenarios depicting a fictional story about the "daily life of" or a sequence of events with the primary stakeholder group as the main character.
-Typically, a persona that was created earlier is used as the main character of this story.
-The story should be specific of the events happening that relate to the problems of the primary stakeholder group, and normally the main research questions the design process is built upon.
+This person is used as the main character of the story.
+The story is specific of the events happening relating to the problems of the primary stakeholder group, and the main research questions the design process is built upon.

-#### Contextual Inquiry
+#### Online Survey
-We simulated a contextual inquiry, which is a specific type of interview for gathering field data from users.
-It is usually done by one interviewer speaking to one interviewee (person being interviewed) at a time.
-The aim is to gather as much data as possible from the interviews for later analysis.
+Because our user team was remote, Stanfield Systems distributed an online survey in Survey Monkey, (https://www.surveymonkey.com/r/JFQYTHB), prior to development to gather information about the user’s typical online shopping experiences.
+The questionnaire included a mix of ten open-ended and closed questions soliciting general responses regarding the comfort, reliability, and ease of use of their recent shopping experiences.
+While the sample size is not indicative the population of users for a production system, the results provided a sense of how consumers would expect to use an ordering system.
+The survey results  were analyzed using built in Survey Monkey analytic tools.
+This knowledge helped drive decisions on usability and visual design.

 #### Affinity Diagramming
 Stanfield Systems also simulated affinity diagramming to sort data into logical groups.
 With affinity diagraming, existing items and/or new items identified by individuals are written on sticky notes, which are sorted into categories as a workshop activity.
 [Affinity diagramming](https://github.com/StanfieldSystems/CDT-ADPQ-0117/tree/master/documents/UCD_Affinity_Diagramming.pptx) was used to identify and group user functions as part of design and analyze the findings from a usability evaluation.

-#### Journey Mapping
-We developed a customer journey map, which is a visualization of the process that a person goes through in order to accomplish a goal.
-It is used for understanding and addressing customer needs and pain points.

-In its most basic form, journey mapping starts by compiling a series of user goals and actions into a timeline skeleton.
-Next, the skeleton is fleshed out with user thoughts and emotions in order to create a narrative.
-Finally, that narrative is condensed into a visualization used to communicate insights that will inform design processes.

 ### DevOps Tools and Technologies (e, f, m, n, o, p, q, r, s, t)

 Stanfield Systems uses several open source tools and technologies to support continuous integration and DevOps.
 We use free services from Amazon Web Services for our IAAS hosting in the cloud.